Note: Organizations and Workspaces are available only on the Team plan and above.

 Understanding Workspaces

-Workspaces are where you actually build and run your flows.
+Workspaces are where you actually build and run your workflows.
 Think of them as folders or drives that contain your automation projects.- Personal Workspace

 Your Private Space (Start Here!)